Division 7A Loan Deed

 • loans under division 7A are ‘at call loans’; and

-However, concerning these 6 years, it starts from the date the ‘claim is made’.
-This is when the cause of action arises.
+However, these six years start from the date the ‘claim is made’, which is when the cause of action arises.
 This could be in 50 years.
-So, in other words, the company just needs to send an email to the shareholder/related party ‘demanding’ payment.
-And the 6 years start again.
+So, in other words, the company just needs to send an email to the shareholder or related party ‘demanding’ payment, and the six years start again.

 A: Your argument is not without merit.
-It is often argued that the start date for the limitation period is the date that a demand is made for repayment of the debt.
-So the argument goes that the company sends an email to the shareholder or their related party.
+It is often argued that the start date for the limitation period is when a demand is made to repay the debt.
+So, the argument goes that the company sends an email to the shareholder or their related party.
 This is to demand payment.
 And the argument goes that the 6-year period starts again.
+Your approach does not work under VL Finance Pty Ltd v Legudi.

-However, meet the ATO’s friend: VL Finance Pty Ltd v Legudi
+Meet the ATO’s friend, VL Finance Pty Ltd v Legudi

 Our friends at the ATO dispute your approach.
-The ATO relies on the Victorian case of VL Finance Pty Ltd v Legudi [2003] VSC 57.
-The ATO’s view is that the limitation period for Division 7A, at least, starts on the date that it is signed.
-Not from the time when the ‘first call for repayment’ is made.
+It cites the Victorian case of VL Finance Pty Ltd v Legudi [2003] VSC 57.
+The ATO believes that the limitation period for Division 7A starts on the date it is signed, not from the time the ‘first call for repayment’ is made.

 Legal Consolidated is happy to bring court proceedings against the ATO to test what the ATO states is correct.
-I did a Tax Institute talk many years ago with an ATO Second Commissioner.
-In the heat of the debate, I reminded him that Legal Consolidated wins 50% of all our actions in the courts against the ATO.
-And that the ATO shouldn’t carelessly state a position to the detriment of the taxpayers of Australia – especially when it does so by press release.
-He, of course, shot back with ‘Yes, Dr. Davies, but we win against you the other 50% of the time!’.
+Many years ago, I did a Tax Institute talk with an ATO Second Commissioner.
+In the heat of the debate, I reminded him that Legal Consolidated wins 50% of all our court actions against the ATO.
+And that the ATO should not carelessly state a position to the detriment of the taxpayers of Australia – especially when it does so by press release.
+He, of course, shot back with, ‘Yes, Professor Davies, but we win against you the other 50% of the time!’.
 Which I thought was a clever comeback.

-However, rather than spend a lot of money fighting the ATO, it is best to keep your head down.
+However, rather than spend a lot of money fighting the ATO, it is best to keep your head down, act demure and be polite to regulators.

 How to stop a Division 7A from being statute barred after 6 years